akhmadkresna/scvngr666.github.io/_posts/2016-06-10-dynamic-domain-many2one.markdown

 #=> dont forget to create the object for many2one relation in this case 'product.sub.category'.
 {% endhighlight %}

 create the object for the many2one relation product sub category that have parent category.
+That contain two fields parent category and name.

 {% highlight ruby %}
 _name = "product.sub.category"
 #=> selection field for parent category.